Introduction to Research in Security & Privacy

 Audience should read through the proposal they have been assigned to review beforehand and be ready to ask some questions.
 This should be non-adversarial and with the intent of helping your classmates.

-Progress Presentation
+Progress Presentations

-The progress presentation is a mid-point check to ensure your project is heading toward the right direction.
-It will be an opportunity to get feedback from your peer and the teaching team.You should refer back to your original proposal, discussing how far along you are and what remains to be done.
+The progress presentations are mid-point checks to ensure your project is heading toward the right direction.
+It will be an opportunity to get feedback from your peer and the teaching team.
+You should refer back to your original proposal (and/or previous progress report), discussing how far along you are and what remains to be done.
 You should also discuss any unexpected deviation from your original plan (e.g., things that did not work as originally planned).
-The presentation should not last more than 15 minutes, be prepare to answer questions.
+The presentation should not last more than 15 minutes, be prepared to answer questions.
 The presentation is graded as a group, how you want to present is the responsibility of the group members.

 Report Instruction